“Okay, I’ll be right there,” I told Mom on the phone before hanging up.

 I smiled at it.
 It really was happening.

-“I’ll be right back,” I mumbled and turned around to hurry to the post office.
+“I’ll be right back,” I mumbled to the bar and turned around to hurry to the post office.

 I got there a bit too early, so I had to wait for a while before they opened.
-I was nearly bouncing up and down while waiting.
-Finally, the clerk came to open the door and gave me a good morning with a smile on her face.
+It was hard to stay still.
+I was nearly bouncing up and down in my excitement.
+But finally, the clerk came to open the door and gave me a good morning with a smile on her face.

 “I’m here to pick up a package,” I told her, showing her the piece of paper once we both were by the counter.